Thank You for Your Interest

-The Journal of Law and Technology at Texas (JOLTT) welcomes unsolicited essays, articles, and blog posts from judges, academics, practicing lawyers, and law students.
+The Journal of Law and Technology at Texas welcomes unsolicited essays, articles, and blog posts from judges, academics, practicing lawyers, and law students.

 The Journal prefers electronic submissions that are editable as word documents.
 Authors are encourage to submit, along with their article or essay, a resume/C.V. and abstract.

 For the traditional print publications the Journal prefers articles and essays that are approximately 12,000 words in length, including footnotes.
-Articles with less or more than 12,000 words are by no means disqualified.
+Articles with fewer or more than 12,000 words are by no means disqualified.
 This number serves purely as a reference for the Journal’s process in determining whether a particular article merits publication.
 The Journal strongly encourages submissions fewer than 25,000 words in length, including footnotes.

 For digital articles and blog posts, the Journal prefers submissions approximately 2,500 words in length, including footnotes.
 As with articles, this number serves purely as a reference.